Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the stability of compactly supported non-polarized perturbations

 and now the constant also depends on a bound on $\mathcal{A}(0) + \mathcal{E}_1(0)$. \end{lemma} \begin{theorem} There is some $\delta>0$, such that, for every solution to the system, whose initial data differs only on a compact set from that of the background solution, and such that $\mathcal{E}_2^{1/2}(0),m_3(0)<\delta$, there is a constant $C$, such that

 and

-for some constant $C$ that just depends on a bound on $m_3(0),\mathcal{E}_2(0)$ and on $\mathcal{A}^{1/2}(0)$. \end{theorem} \begin{proof} Having the three previous lemmas, we can repeat the proof of \Cref{th:clave_no_pol}. \end{proof} \begin{corollary} There is a number $\delta>0$, such that for any smooth solution to the system, \cref{eq:sysR,eq:sysW,eq:sysq}, $(R, W,q)$, with initial data that differs from that of the background solution only on a compact set, the following holds.
+for some constant $C$ that just depends on a bound on $m_3(0),\mathcal{E}_2(0)$ and on $\mathcal{A}^{1/2}(0)$. \end{theorem} \begin{proof} Having the three previous lemmas, we can repeat the proof of \Cref{th:clave_no_pol}. \end{proof} Finally, we arrived at the main result of this section. \begin{theorem} There is a number $\delta>0$, such that for any smooth solution to the system, \cref{eq:sysR,eq:sysW,eq:sysq}, $(R, W,q)$, with initial data that differs from that of the background solution only on a compact set, the following holds.
 If $m_3(0)$ and $\widetilde{\mathcal{M}}_3(0)$ are both less than $\delta$,